 Understanding the Energy Audit: Why it’s worth doing?

-Energy audits are accessible to everyone, however only a only a few opt to have one.
-The majority of people aren’t aware about the advantages they can provide or even their existence.
+Energy audits are readily available to everyone, however only a few people choose to have one.
+Most people are not aware of the benefits they provide or the fact that they exist.

-9 percent of those who responded to the survey for 2020 conducted by the Department of Technology and Society, Stony Brook University, New York had ever undergone an energy audit.
+Just 9% respondents to the survey in 2020 by the Department of Technology and Society, Stony Brook University, New York had ever undergone an energy audit.

-An energy audit can aid in reducing your carbon footprint through identifying areas in your residential and industrial buildings that waste energy.
-It can also help you reduce time and cost on costs for energy by reducing your consumption of energy.
+An energy audit could really assist you in reducing the carbon footprint of your home by finding areas of your home and industrial buildings that waste energy.
+You could also save time and money on energy bills by reducing your energy usage.

 What is an Energy Audit?

-This audit report is going to provide important information about your energy consumption as well as your Energy Star score.
-This information will allow you to identify and rectify any issues related to energy use to cut down on energy costs.
-Before you begin implementing any renewable energy system it’s a good idea to do your own energy assessment.
+This audit report is going to provide vital information on the energy you use as well as your Energy Star rating.
+This information will allow you to determine and correct any energy usage problems to cut down on the cost of electricity.
+Before you implement any renewable energy source, it is a good idea to do an energy audit.

 Who performs an Energy Audit?